Appeals court permits journalist Maria Ressa to attend Nobel Peace Prize ceremony in Norway

-Solicitor General Jose Calida, along with a dozen other assistant solicitors general and state solicitors, wrote in an opposition filing that Ressa was a “flight risk” because “her recurring criticisms of the Philippine legal processes in the international community reveal her lack of respect for the judicial system,” the Philippine Inquirer reported.
+Solicitor General Jose Calida, along with a dozen other assistant solicitors general and state solicitors, wrote in an opposition filing that Ressa was a “flight risk” because “her recurring criticisms of the Philippine legal processes in the international community reveal her lack of respect for the judicial system,” the Philippine Daily Inquirer reported.

 Other organizations pushed the court to allow the Nobel recipient to travel.